rdlauer/articles/blues/triangulation/triangulation.md

 }
 ```

-Upon the next connection to Notehub, the location data in events will be based on a triangulation of **all the cell towers** the Notecard is able to see and will appear in the `tri_*` parameters, like so:
+The next time the Notecard establishes a new session with Notehub, the accumulated cell tower information will be uploaded and processed.
+The location data in every event will then be based on a triangulation of **all the cell towers** the Notecard is able to see and will appear in the `tri_*` parameters, like so:

 ```
-"tri_when": 1656001132,
+"tri_when": 1656011112,
-"tri_lat": 43.072645,
+"tri_lat": 43.07113895,
-"tri_lon": -89.440964,
+"tri_lon": -89.43272533,
 "tri_location": "Shorewood Hills WI",
 "tri_country": "US",
 "tri_timezone": "America/Chicago",
-"tri_points": 15,
+"tri_points": 16,
 ```

 Here is my updated location, based on cell tower triangulation:

 ![cell tower triangulation with notecard](triangulation-cell-towers.png)

-As you can see, the actual location has improved a little, but it's still not  great (yet will improve as more cell towers are visible!).
+As you can see, the actual location has improved significantly, and will only improve as more cell towers become visible.

 > **NOTE:** It's important to know that cell tower triangulation comes with a non-trivial power penalty because the modem scan for nearby cell towers can take almost as long as an entire sync.
 Triangulation also only occurs during a connection to Notehub and there is no way to "re-triangulate" during a `continuous` Notehub session.

-Let's see if we can improve our location accuracy by adding Wi-Fi triangulation!
+Let's see if we can improve upon this by mixing in Wi-Fi triangulation!

 ## Wi-Fi Triangulation

 If your host MCU has an onboard Wi-Fi module, you can perform a Wi-Fi access point (AP) scan and send this data to the Notecard to perform Wi-Fi triangulation.
 This allows for vastly improved location accuracy.

 > Using the [Wi-Fi Notecard](/products/wifi-notecard/)?
-See below for information on how Wi-Fi triangulation is used with this Notecard!
+See below for information on how Wi-Fi triangulation is used automatically with this Notecard!

 The format of the `card.triangulate` call is a little different when using Wi-Fi triangulation.
 Note that you can use `cell`, `wifi`, or both with `wifi,cell` when enabling triangulation!

 ```
 {
   "req": "card.triangulate",
-  "mode": "wifi,cell",
+  "mode": "wifi",
   "text": "+CWLAP:(4,\"Blues\",-51,\"74:ac:b9:12:12:f8\",1)\n+CWLAP:(3,\"AAAA-62DD\",-70,\"6c:55:e8:91:62:e1\",11)\n+CWLAP:(4,\"Blues\",-81,\"74:ac:b9:11:12:23\",1)\n+CWLAP:(4,\"Blues\",-82,\"74:ac:a9:12:19:48\",11)\n+CWLAP:(4,\"Free Parking\",-83,\"02:18:4a:11:60:31\",6)\n+CWLAP:(5,\"GO\",-84,\"01:13:6a:13:90:30\",6)\n+CWLAP:(4,\"AAAA-5C62-2.4\",-85,\"d8:97:ba:7b:fd:60\",1)\n+CWLAP:(3,\"DIRECT-a5-HP MLP50\",-86,\"fa:da:0c:1b:16:a5\",6)\n+CWLAP:(3,\"DIRECT-c6-HP M182 LaserJet\",-88,\"da:12:65:44:31:c6\",6)\n\n"
 }
 ```